 Oral cancer sadly effects many, many individuals today.
 Oral cancer can include any mouth diseases such as:

-oral cancers in the front portion of the mouth (including the tongue, cheek, jaw,
+- Oral cancers in the front portion of the mouth (including the tongue, cheek, jaw, gums)

-oropharyngeal cancer (including the base of the tongue, tonsils, and the soft
+- Oropharyngeal cancer (including the base of the tongue, tonsils, and the soft palate)

 Who can benefit from these exams?